openpolitics/manifesto/economy.md

 ### VAT
 Investigate possible reforms to the way VAT is applied to goods and services with a view to making it less regressive and, ultimately, to remove the poorest from having to pay entirely.
 This may require renegotiating our obligations to the EU, which makes VAT compulsory for all member states.

+#### Remove Tampon Tax
+Tampons should not be considered a luxury item and should be considered a necessity

 ### Financial Transaction Tax

 Introduce a tax on financial speculation, commonly known as a "Robin Hood Tax".
 We will do this by joining the proposed [EU Financial Transaction Tax](https://en.wikipedia.org/wiki/European_Union_financial_transaction_tax) system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
 We would also work with international organisations to broaden such a regime beyond the EU.

-### Remove Tampon Tax
+### Tax Havens

-Tampons should not be considered a luxury item and should be considered a necessity
+Close down all tax havens under British jurisdiction.
+This means reforming tax rules in the Channel Islands, the Isle of Man, the Cayman Islands, the British Virgin Islands, and others.

+In parallel, work at an international level to get rid of tax havens outside British jurisdiction, and close international loopholes such as the "Double Irish Dutch Sandwich".

 ## Social Security